U.S. judge declines to dismiss charges against ex-Connecticut governor

-District Court Judge Janet Bond Arterton in New Haven ruled that a jury must decide whether Rowland, a Republican who was forced to resign in 2004, are justified.
+District Court Judge Janet Bond Arterton in New Haven ruled that a jury must decide whether the charges against Rowland, a Republican who was forced to resign in 2004, are justified.

 Rowland, 57, pleaded not guilty in April to charges of conspiracy, falsifying records in a federal investigation, causing false statements to be made to the Federal Election Commission and causing illegal campaign contributions while working as a campaign adviser from 2009 to 2012. (bit.ly/1qHXhc9)